 - We knew that February would have rain showers, but not that many.
 We were stuck in Marmaris for 3 days even before we could start hiking because of storms (read here and here).
 Our night in Loryma will be memorable for a devastating storm, and one afternoon we hiked in three hours of rain.

-Here is an impressions of our 10 days of hiking on the Bozburun Peninsula (total of 141,2 of kms).
+Here are impressions of our 10 days of hiking on the Bozburun Peninsula.
+(If you just want the practical information, scroll down to the bottom of this page).

 01 Içmeler – Wild Camp Across the Amos Ruins